aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/cellunsupporteddataexception/_index.md

 ---
 title: CellUnsupportedDataException
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- The exception that is thrown when an unsupported data is encountered in a spreadsheet cell.
+description:  The exception that is thrown when an unsupported data is encountered in a spreadsheet cell.
 type: docs
 weight: 76
 url: /java/com.aspose.slides/cellunsupporteddataexception/